flanagan-lab/pipefish_sbge/syngnathus/docs/Analyzing_syngnathus_RNAseq_data_from_MSU.md

 ### Violations in the overrepresented sequences

 Certain reads possessed sequences that were marked as overrepresented.
 None of the reads failed this section, there were only warnings.
 For a lot of the reads, there was contamination from the Illumina Nextera Transposase sequence that was registered as overrepresented.
 This will need to get removed.
-The table below outlines all of the reads that received a [**warning** ]{style="color:gold"} for this module and what sequences were marked as overrepresented.
+The table below outlines all of the reads that received a **warning** for this module and what sequences were marked as overrepresented.

 | READ       | Illumina Nextera Transposase Read1 | Illumina Nextera Transposase Read2 | No Hit |
 |:------------------|:-----------------|:-----------------|:-----------------|